tzanmix/Kunesis-Dashboard/README.md

 ## Overview

 The Kynesis Municipal Dashboard is a B2G (Business-to-Government) SaaS platform designed for Greek municipalities to manage stray animal populations humanely and efficiently.
-It provides real-time oversight of smart-collared animals, manages geofencing for public safety, and generates audit-ready reports compliant with Law 4830/2021 and the "ARGOS" funding program.
+It provides real-time oversight of smart-collared animals and manages geofencing for public safety

 ## Key Features